The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives: Conclusion

-These three methods share (non-exclusively) various features.
-Each figure-of-merit can be written in terms of the weights of representation across individuals, which we regard as more fundamental than either the average districts sizes or the state-quotas, but can also be re-expressed in terms of either of the latter set of variables if desired, or explicitly in terms of only the apportionments $\bv{a}$, the population counts $\bv{p}$, and the number of seats $R$, as required by the Constitution.
+These three methods share (albeit non-exclusively) various appealing features.
+Each figure-of-merit can be written in terms of the weights of representation across individuals, which we regard as more fundamental than either the average districts sizes or the state-level quotas, but can also be re-expressed in terms of either of the latter set of variables if desired, or explicitly in terms of only the apportionments $\bv{a}$, the population counts $\bv{p}$, and the number of seats $R$, as required by the U.S.\ Constitution.
 Like all global optimization methods, they not only can single out the optimal apportionment, but can be used to compare or rank any feasible apportionments.
-By relying on optimization of an additive, convex objective function, these methods can be implemented via a simple ``greedy'' algorithm which assigns seats sequentially based on an easy-to-assess local optimization criterion.
+By relying on optimization of an additive, convex objective function, these methods can be implemented via a simple ``greedy'' algorithm which assigns seats sequentially, based on an easy-to-assess local optimization criterion.
 However, if desired, any of these optimization methods can also be reformulated as a divisor or ranking method.
-Because of additional structural properties enjoyed by these objective functions, the greedy allocation automatically builds optimal allocations for all House sizes up through the final value $R$, and is also self-consistent under sub-division, in the sense that if the apportionment procedure were repeated on any subset of the states, allocating the same sub-total of seats those states received in the full apportionment, each state would end up with the same number of seats as it did before.
+Because of additional structural properties enjoyed by these objective functions, the greedy allocation automatically builds optimal allocations for all House sizes up through the final value $R$, and is also self-consistent under sub-division, in the sense that if the apportionment procedure were repeated on any subset of the states, allocating to that subset the same sub-total of seats those states received in the full apportionment, each state would end up with the same number of seats as it did before.

-Unlike the Huntington-Hill or Webster-Wilcox methods, however, entropy provides an unambiguous choice for the normalization of the figure-of-merit with respect to $R$, so if desired, also allows us to assess or choose an optimal House size along with the optimal apportionment of these seats to the various states.
-Subsequent to apportionment itself and a proposed choice of intra-state district boundaries, the same relative entropy can also objectively measure the degree of inequity in the size of Congressional districts.
+However, unlike the Huntington-Hill or Webster-Willcox methods, relative entropy provides an unambiguous choice for the normalization of the figure-of-merit with respect to $R$, so if desired, also allows us to assess or choose an optimal House size along with the optimal apportionment of these seats to the various states.
+Subsequent to apportionment itself and any proposed choice of intra-state district boundaries, the same relative entropy can also objectively measure the degree of inequity in the size of these Congressional districts.